smpanaro/Tufts-COMP20-Classwork/transit/README.md

 This project has been tested in the latest Chrome and Firefox on OS X and Google Chrome and Mobile Safari on iOS.

 ### What has been implemented?
 To my knowledge, everything has been correctly implemented.
 This includes requesting and parsing rodeo.json, displaying information based on user location and displaying the T line specified in rodeo.json.
+The occasional 500 errors from the API were handled by checking the status code of each request and retry the request if it failed (signified by a non-200 status code).

 ### Who did you collaborate with?
 I did not collaborate with anyone on this assignment, however I used several online resources including Stack Overflow, Mozilla Developer Network's documentation and the examples provided on the class website.